The way you rent is changing - for tenants and landlords.

 Harassment may include the withdrawal of water, gas or electricity services, withholding keys, threats and physical violence.

-If your landlord tells you that you must leave and the above eviction notices have not been served do not leave, you should immediately get advice from the housing options service at Newport City Council
+If your landlord tells you that you must leave and the above eviction notices have not been served do not leave, you should immediately contact the council for advice.

 You may also wish to contact a solicitor at the Citizens Advice Bureau or Shelter, providing full details of any incidents and people involved, including witnesses.

-The council will first try to resolve the problem by speaking to the person involved or will seek legal advice.
+We will try first to resolve the problem by speaking to the person involved or will seek legal advice.

-If this fails the council will consider if it has enough evidence for a prosecution to be taken for either unlawful eviction or harassment.
+If this fails we will consider if there is enough evidence for a prosecution for unlawful eviction or harassment.